 At night, the only thing you will see from your bedroom is the amazing starlit sky as there is no light pollution.
 During the day you can explore the extensive private grounds of the house which include meadows, mature walnut and oak trees and woods.
 From here you can also go mushroom picking in spring and autumn.

-The May holiday is the only Sunday to Sunday week, so please bare this in mind when looking at the sample itinerary below.This is done to coincide with the annual Romeria in Albella in June.
+The May holiday is the only Sunday to Sunday week, so please bare this in mind when looking at the sample itinerary below.This is done to coincide with the annual Romeria in Albella on Saturday June 3.
 The local fiesta is as old as the village itself.

 You will start with the procession of the saints to the small Ermita in the morning, then a banquet with local food and wine, and finally live music and dancing in the evening, topped off with a supper and local liqueur.
 Please note that this is a no-smoking holiday.

 Upon arrival to Casa Allué, you will enjoy a welcome drink and have a chance to meet Simon and Lucy, your hosts for the week, before the evening meal.

 On day two, you will enjoy a gentle introduction to the area.
 You will do a circular walk straight from the farmhouse.
 After a brief tour of the village of Albella, taking in the views across the valley, you will follow the pathways that date from medieval times which link to the local villages.
 This is a three to four hours tour.
 You will cross ancient seabeds strewn with fossils.

 Your destination is the village of Janovas, which sits at the head of a dramatic gorge.
 Janovas has a story to tell, one which had implications for the whole valley.
 You will enjoy a picnic lunch and return to Abella for your first cookery workshop.
 Here you will join in to prepare a traditional Segundo Plato and have dinner.